pedroj/bipartite_plots/bipartite_plots.md

 #### Draft code for plotting a bipartite network in ggplot2

 The code for `ggplot2` is in the file `bip_ggplot2.R`.
 It is not a function yet.
-I'm using the `gplot.layout.fruchtermanreingold` layout, but just tweak the code to get a Kamada-Kawai, for example.
+I'm using the `gplot.layout.fruchtermanreingold` layout, but just tweak the code to get a Kamada-Kawai ordination, for example.
 We just source this file after assigning the input adjacency matrix and the input graph: